juntylpro1/secure-enterprise/create-environment.md

 ### Adding properties manually
 {: #add-prop-manually}
+{: ui}

 If you add properties manually, consider adding the authentication method first.
 The authentication method for your target account is required to authorize a deployment to that target account.
 The authentication method is also used if you want to pull in a {{site.data.keyword.compliance_short}} attachment from your target account.
 You can add only one authentication property to an environment, and you can only add a compliance property to an environment if you have a {{site.data.keyword.compliance_short}} attachment in your target account that you want to use.
 You can't add a compliance property that uses the [default controls from the deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-config-project&interface=ui#cra-validate-failure), as those default controls vary from architecture to architecture.

 You must provide an authentication property in your environment first with valid authentication details if you want to add a compliance property and specify an attachment from {{site.data.keyword.compliance_short}}.
+You can [use an API key with {{site.data.keyword.secrets-manager_short}}](/docs/secure-enterprise?topic=secure-enterprise-authorize-project&interface=cli) or you can [use a trusted profile](/docs/secure-enterprise?topic=secure-enterprise-tp-project&interface=cli) to authenticate with the target account that contains your {{site.data.keyword.compliance_short}} attachment.
 {: important}

 Authentication and compliance information is used in all configurations, so if you add an authentication property or a compliance property with a {{site.data.keyword.compliance_short}} attachment to your environment, it is automatically added to any configuration that's using the environment.